 Once a student is enrolled at FNU their name cannot be changed unless legal documentation is provided (marriage license, divorce papers, passport, driver's license, etc.).
-To request an official name change, please send the Registrar legal documentation of the name change.
+To request an official name change, please send the Registrar legal documentation of the name change. and include the Name Change Fee (see Tuition and Fees section for current fee).
 Once approved, the Registrar will notify the students, faculty and staff that the change has been made in the student's record.